Dangerous Curves (The Simpsons): Plot

 Back in 1988, Ned comforts Homer, who is despondent at Marge's absence the previous night, and encourages him to consider marrying Marge in the future.
 Taking a walk through the woods with Marge, Homer carves the message "Marge + Homer 4ever" into a tree.
 In the present, Homer sees this message, and tries to cut it out of the tree to show to Marge as a symbol of their everlasting love.
 Marge arrives to reassure him but accidentally knocks the tree over a ravine.
 Homer clings onto the bark and falls down the ravine toward the river below with Marge falling after.
 They are saved by Bart and Lisa in their pedal car, which Bart had accidentally driven into the river.

 Cultural references

 The episode's non-linear plot showing various points in Homer and Marge's relationship is a reference to the 1967 film Two for the Road, starring Audrey Hepburn and Albert Finney, and the episode's musical score mimics the film's Henry Mancini score.
 Homer, Sylvia and Dr. Hibbert sing the Chubby Checker song "Limbo Rock", while a water-soaked Marge resembles Cousin Itt from The Addams Family.

 Toucan Sam, Trix, Cap'n Crunch and Count Chocula are all featured on Bart's Cereal Killer game; they are, respectively, the mascots for Froot Loops, Trix, Cap'n Crunch and Count Chocula breakfast cereals.
 The handheld system Bart is playing on is a Game Boy Advance.
+The quote "I'm Cuckoo for Killing Stuff", used afterward by Bart, was also a reference to the I'm Cuckoo for Cocoa Puffs slogan for Cocoa Puffs.